DanielDmlee/Pelion_CM_QucikStart/README.md

  e.
 Ensure your device is connected to power and press the reset button.

   Once your code is up and running, you should see output to the following on your serial terminal such as [CoolTerm](http://freeware.the-meiers.org/), [TeraTerm](https://osdn.net/projects/ttssh2/releases/) and [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/).

+  Set the `baudrate to 115200 bit/s`, and reset your board by pressing the reset button.

 ```
   mbed-os-example-cellular